llucasdaniel/lucas-bright-test/README.md

 	- Resolve dependencies - By IDE or using the maven comand: mvn clean compile install (or package)
 	- Run by IDE or go to the CMD and java -jar target\nameJAr.jar

+	- When you run the API hibernate create every time the database and you just need to create the schema.